eXascaleInfolab/PyExPool/README.md

 		Used to bind worker processes to the logical CPUs to have warm cache and, optionally, maximize cache size per a worker process.
-		Groups of logical CPUs are selected in a way to maximize the cache locality: the single physical CPU is used taking all it's hardware threads in each core before allocating another core.
+		Groups of logical CPUs are selected in a way to maximize the cache locality: the single physical CPU is used taking all its hardware threads in each core before allocating another core.

 		Typical Values: